Brucellosis: Prevention

+Prevention of human brucellosis depends largely on controlling infection in animals and reducing exposure to contaminated animal products and animal tissues.
+Common public health measures include pasteurization of milk, avoidance of raw dairy products, use of protective clothing when handling potentially infected animals or animal tissues, and biosafety precautions in laboratories.

+In areas where brucellosis is endemic in livestock, prevention strategies may include animal vaccination, testing, surveillance, movement control, and culling of infected herds where feasible.
+People at increased occupational risk, including veterinarians, farmers, slaughterhouse workers, hunters, and laboratory personnel, are advised to use personal protective equipment and avoid unprotected contact with placentas, fetuses, blood, and other potentially infectious materials.
+There is no widely available human vaccine for brucellosis, so prevention in humans relies primarily on food safety, occupational precautions, and control of the disease in animal populations.

 Livestock vaccination and disease surveillance

 Vaccination is the most effective method for controlling brucellosis in livestock.
 In cattle, the most common vaccines are Brucella abortus strain 19 and RB51, while for goats and sheep, B. melitensis Rev-1 is used.
 Other methods include regular serological screening, and the culling of infected animals helps prevent the spread of disease.
 In many countries, mandatory vaccination programs and test-and-slaughter policies have been shown to significantly reduce brucellosis incidence in livestock populations.

 Food safety and pasteurization

 Brucellosis is commonly transmitted to humans through the consumption of unpasteurized dairy products, particularly raw milk and cheese.
 Pasteurization is one of the most effective methods to eliminate Brucella with many countries implementing it while hosting public educational campaigns to discourage the consumption of raw dairy.

 Wildlife reservoirs and disease control

 Wild animals, including bison, elk, wild boars, and deer, serve as natural reservoirs for Brucella.
 Spillover infections from wildlife to livestock pose ongoing challenges, particularly in regions with dairy farms.
 Control measures include restricted feeding areas, selective culling, and experimental wildlife vaccination programs.
 Hunters and individuals handling game meat are advised to wear protective gloves and cook meat thoroughly to prevent infection.